 Norwegian (norsk) is a North Germanic language spoken primarily in Norway, where it is an official language.
 There are two official forms of written Norwegian: Bokmål (literally “book language”) and Nynorsk (literally “new Norwegian”).
-The Norwegian Language Council recommends the terms “Norwegian Bokmål” and “Norwegian Nynorsk” in English.
+The Norwegian Language Council recommends that the terms “Norwegian Bokmål” and “Norwegian Nynorsk” be used in English.

-Around 86-90% of Norwegians use Bokmål as their daily written language, and 10-12% use Nynorsk, although most spoken dialects resemble Nynorsk more closely than Bokmål.
-The Norwegian broadcasting corporation (NRK) broadcasts in both Bokmål and Nynorsk, and all governmental agencies are required to support both written languages.
-Bokmål is used in 92% of all written publications, Nynorsk in 8% (2000).
+Around 86–90 per cent of Norwegians use Bokmål when writing, and 10–12 per cent use Nynorsk, but most spoken dialects more closely resemble Nynorsk than Bokmål.
+The Norwegian Broadcasting Corporation (NRK) broadcasts in both Bokmål and Nynorsk, and all governmental agencies are required to support both written standards.
+Bokmål is used in 92 per cent of all written publications, Nynorsk in 8 per cent (2000).

-The Norwegian alphabet has 29 letters, including three that do not exist in the English alphabet: æ, ø, and å.
+The Norwegian alphabet has 29 letters, including three that do not feature in the English alphabet: æ, ø, and å.

-STP has its own comprehensive style guide for Norwegian that all our translators endeavour to adhere to in their work, unless a client-specific or project-specific style guide takes precedence.
+STP has its own comprehensive style guide for Norwegian to which all our translators adhere in their work, unless a client-specific or project-specific style guide takes precedence.